erikhyrkas/snakes/training_data/llama-wiki-0.md

 * **Mitten State**: Michigan is nicknamed "The Mitten" due to its shape.
 * **Fruitful State**: Michigan grows a variety of fruits, such as cherries and blueberries.
 * **Natural Beauty**: Michigan has over 1,400 miles (2,250 km) of shoreline along the Great Lakes.

-**References**

-This article is based on information from reliable sources, including the U.S. Census Bureau, Wikipedia articles about Michigan's cities and landmarks, and official state government websites.

----

-[Last updated: **DATE**]

-Note: This wiki article provides a simple overview of Michigan, focusing on essential information and clarity.
-It is not intended to be comprehensive or exhaustive, but rather a starting point for further exploration and learning.
 <end>

 Write a wiki article about Singapore.<start>**Singapore**